 Records of the American Commission to Negotiate Peace (RG 256)

 The U.S. government began preparing for the postwar settlement soon after its entry into the war in April 1917.
 In the fall of that year, President Woodrow Wilson directed the organization of a group of experts to collect and analyze data on the geographical, ethnological, historical, economic, and political problems of those areas likely to be the subject of the peace negotiations.
 This staff became known as "The Inquiry."
-President Wilson used the reports and studies produced by The Inquiry to support the final peace negotiations.
+The American negotiators at the Paris Peace Conference used the reports and studies produced by The Inquiry to support the final peace negotiations.

 The "Inquiry Documents" (Special Reports and Studies), 1917-1919, and the General Records, 1918-1931, are available for use in two formats as follows:

 - The "Inquiry Documents" (Special Reports and Studies), 1917-1919 (M1107, 47 rolls).

 - The “Inquiry Documents” (Special Reports and Studies):

 - General Records

 National Archives Inventory 9: Records of the American Commission to Negotiate Peace (106 MB), prepared in 1974, describes the records in more detail.

 A special 13 volume sub-series of Foreign Relations of the United States (FRUS) includes a selection of documents from the Department of State and the American Commission to Negotiate Peace.
 Included are documents on the period from the Armistice on November 11, 1918 to the first meeting of the Council of Ten on January 12, 1919; minutes of Plenary Sessions and the governing bodies of the conference; minutes of meetings of the American Commissioners; documents relating to the organization and activities of the Commission; and documents relating to field missions of the Commission.
 These volumes are available online.